Where are the French riots and why are they happening?

 Tuesday’s killing was the third fatal shooting during traffic stops in France so far in 2023.
 Last year there were a record 13 such shootings, a spokesperson for the national police said.

-There were three such killings in 2021 and two in 2020, according to a Reuters tally, which shows the majority of victims since 2017 were Black or of Arab origin.
+There were three such killings in 2021 and two in 2020 and the majority of victims since 2017 were Black or of Arab origin.

-Clashes first erupted Tuesday night in and around the Paris suburb of Nanterre, where Nahel was killed.
-Bins were set alight and some protesters threw fireworks at police.
-Officers used tear gas on the crowds.
-The government deployed 2,000 police to maintain order Wednesday.
-But violence resumed after dusk.
-Around 40,000 police were moblilised across France on Thursday, but

 How far have the riots spread?

-Police and firefighters struggled to contain protesters and extinguish numerous blazes through the night that damaged schools, police stations and town halls or other public buildings, according to a spokesperson for the national police.

-The national polic have reported fires or skirmishes in multiple cities, from Toulouse in the south to Lille in the north, though the nexus of tensions was Nanterre and other Paris suburbs.
+The clashes between police and protestors spread across the country throughout the week.
+The national police have reported fires or skirmishes in multiple cities, from Toulouse in the south to Lille in the north, though the nexus of tensions was Nanterre and other Paris suburbs.

-The interior minister, Gerald Darmanin, said more than 200 officers had been injured in the unrest on Thursday night.
-More than 6,000 fires were attended by the fire brigade and the police, he also said, adding that nearly 500 buildings had been affected.
+Macron’s government deployed 40,000 officers on Thursday, when 875 people were arrested.
+An additional 5,000 officers were mobilised on Friday night, with more than 1,300 arrests being made - the highest figure over one night so far.

+Saturday brought the fifth consecutive night of nationwide violence and 700 more arrests.
+Some 45,000 police were on the streets with specialised elite units, armoured vehicles and helicopters brought in to reinforce its three largest cities, Paris, Lyon, and Marseille.
+However, the rioting appeared to be less intense, with Darmanin attributing that to "the resolute action of security forces."

 The unrest has revived memories of riots in 2005 that convulsed France for three weeks and forced then-president Jacques Chirac to declare a state of emergency.